ans-group/docs.ukfast.co.uk/source/fastdrive/resettingpasswords.md

 ![Image94](files/Image94.png)

 You will then be directed to a screen similar to the one below.
-Here, enter the new password twice and click __Reset Password__.
+Here, enter your new password twice and click __Reset Password__.

 ![Image95](files/Image95.png)